 If you have questions about PGC’s Play Distribution Program, please see the FAQs below, or email email@example.com

 Begin the Submission Process Here!

-The following form is for new submissions as well as revisions to plays that are already in our collection.
+Select the button below for new submissions as well as revisions to plays that are already in our collection.

 Frequently Asked Questions

 Who is eligible for the Play Distribution Program?

 Full PGC members can submit their plays to either the Copyscript or the Stage Ready program streams.
 Copyscripts are plays that have received a professional production, and upon submission to the Play Distribution Program will receive an ISBN.

 Supporting or Student PGC members can only submit to the Stage Ready program, for plays that have not yet received a professional production.

 I have self-published a paperback book.
 Can I distribute it through this program?